Pokémon: Trading card game

-The Pokémon Trading Card Game (PTCG) was one of the first collectable card games (CCGs) in Japan.
+The Pokémon Trading Card Game (PTCG) was one of the first collectible card games (CCGs) in Japan.
 It was inspired by Magic: The Gathering.
 In the card game, the players use a 60-card deck featuring Basic and evolved Pokémon, Energy cards, and Trainer cards to help them knock out the opponent's Pokémon, drawing prize cards and winning the game.
 Cards are classified into various levels of rarity, ranging from Common to Rare Holofoil with a holographic illustration.
 Rare cards, including limited edition, exclusive cards, and older cards, are highly valued among collectors due to their scarcity.

-According to the official website of The Pokémon Company, over 75 billion cards have been printed as of March 2025.
+According to The Pokémon Company, over 75 billion cards have been printed as of March 2025.

 Anime

-As of 2025, the Pokémon anime consists of over 1,300 episodes across 28 seasons.
+As of 2026, the Pokémon anime consists of over 1,300 episodes across 28 seasons.
 Its current season, Pokémon Horizons – Rising Hope, started airing on 11 April 2025.
 The anime originally focused on Ash Ketchum and his travels across the Pokémon world with his partner, Pikachu.
 They were retired as protagonists at the end of season 25.
 The 26th season, Pokémon Horizons, introduced two new protagonists, Liko and Roy.
 A total of 23 anime films have been released, the most recent being Pokémon the Movie: Secrets of the Jungle (2020).

 Spin-off series from the anime have also been produced, including a variety show titled Weekly Pokémon Broadcasting Station (週刊ポケモン放送局, Shūkan Pokemon Hōsōkyoku), which aired on TV Tokyo from 2002 to 2004 and aired in English as part of Pokémon Chronicles.
 Several television specials have been released.
 27 short films starring Pikachu were produced, primarily preceding the films.
 Various animated mini-series also exist.

 Live-action

 Detective Pikachu, a live-action/animated film based on the video game of the same name, was released in 2019.
-A sequel was announced even before the original premiered.
-However, despite a number of updates over the next few years, the film did not materialize.
-As of 2025, the status of the sequel is not known.
+A sequel was announced even before the original premiered, but as of 2026, its status is unknown.

-A live-action television drama produced by The Pokémon Company and TV Tokyo, titled Poketto ni Bōken o Tsumekonde ("A Pocketful of Adventures"), premiered on TV Tokyo on 20 October 2023.
+A live-action television drama, Poketto ni Bōken o Tsumekonde ("A Pocketful of Adventures"), premiered on TV Tokyo on 20 October 2023.